 First Bike: Schwinn Stingray Junior.
 "Bright red, of course!"

-Hobbies: "I've been a professional musician for 20 years, and try to play my bass every day I'm home.
-I also love to spend time walking my Border Collie, Jack."
+Hobbies: "I've been a professional musician for 20 years and play my bass every day I'm home.
+And I love to spend time with my dog."

 Kirkland, WA.
 5 years with Bicycle Adventures.